Facing 'crisis of century', EU threatens ban on COVID vaccine exports to UK

 SUMMER TRAVEL?

-Further complicating the panorama, various EU nations including its largest members Germany, France and Italy have this week suspended use of the AstraZeneca vaccine pending safety checks.
+Further complicating matters, various EU nations including its largest members Germany, France and Italy this week halted AstraZeneca shots pending safety checks.

-Southern EU countries reliant on tourism and other proponents of the new COVID-19 certificate hope it would win final approvals in June and go online in time for the peak season.
+Southern EU countries reliant on tourism hope the new certificate can win final approval in June and go online in time for the peak season.
 But countries including France, Belgium and Germany have voiced scepticism.

 EU countries will be under pressure to agree a common position swiftly for their 450 million people.
 The task is further complicated by uncertainty over whether those inoculated can transmit the virus, and public scepticism about vaccines.

-Reporting by Gabriela Baczynska, Philip Blenkinsop, Francesco Guarascio, Sabine Siebold, Jan Strupczewski, Foo Yun Chee, Writing by Gabriela Baczynska, Editing by John Chalmers and Andrew Cawthorne
+Reporting by Gabriela Baczynska, Philip Blenkinsop, Francesco Guarascio, Sabine Siebold, Jan Strupczewski, Foo Yun Chee, additional reporting by William James and Elizabeth Piper in London, Writing by Gabriela Baczynska, Editing by John Chalmers, Andrew Cawthorne and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.